-First Words Together programme participants: if you have received training for First Words Together, you will be able to find everything else you may need to support delivery of family sessions on this page.
+First Words Together programme participants: if you have received training for First Words Together, you will be able to find everything you may need to support delivery of family sessions on this page.

 If your setting is not participating, but you would like to learn more, visit our First Words Together programme page.